Prostitution in Belgium: History

 Prostitution was known to exist in what is now Belgium since the Middle Ages.
 Regulation of prostitutes was introduced during the Burgundian regime (1384–1482) but often ignored.
 In Brussels, the public executioner was tasked with controlling the trade in the city.

 During the French regime (1794–1814) prostitutes were required to undergo mandatory health checks in hospitals.
-After the Belgian Revolution brought about independence in 1830, the regulations set up by the French continued.
+After the Belgian Revolution brought about independence in 1830, the Regulation System set up by the French continued.
 In 1844, identity cards were issued to prostitutes and twice weekly medical check-ups were required.

 The "White Slave Scandal" ("affaire des petite Anglaises") in 1880/1881 brought prostitution in Brussels into the spotlight.
 Over 40 minors, mainly English girls, were found to be working in brothels after being lured to Brussels with promises of work in bars and nightclubs.
 As well as those involved being prosecuted, the Mayor and Head of Police in Brussels were forced to resign.

 During WW1, the occupying Germans took over control of prostitution.
 In an attempt to prevent the spread of STIs amongst their troops, the trade was strictly regulated and women forced to undergo regular health checks.

 The regulatory regime was regarded as discriminatory towards women in the 1940s, leading to Isabelle Blume's proposals being passed as federal law in 1946.